Richard-Strive/facebook-clone/kairos-app/README.md

 ## VERY HAPPY ABOUT WHAT I HAVE ACHIEVED SO FAR.
 THANK YOU STRIVE SCHOOL FOR ALL THIS 🤩

-Just remembering that I've started from zero at my day on at Strive School and day by day I've learnt HTML, CSS, JS and much more...
+Just remembering that I've started from zero at my day one at Strive School and day by day I've learnt HTML, CSS, JS and much more...

 WHAT A JOURNEY 🥵